hightechu/hightechu-academy-autogenda/README.md

 ## Problem Statement of the Project.

-A special calendar for our clients to coordinate with others availible dates.
+A special calendar for our clients to coordinate with others available dates.

 ## User Stories